As of August 2018

 In 2013, the City purchased property near Brugger’s Bog Park to develop a new maintenance facility.
 The property is now known as the North Maintenance Facility.
 In 2016, a thorough analysis showed that the cost to develop the site was much greater than anticipated.
 As a result, the City Council asked staff to pause development of that site and instead look at other potential sites.
 The goal was to see if the North Maintenance Facility was still the best choice or if there was another location that could serve the City’s needs at a lower cost.

 In July 2017, staff presented initial results of their analysis to the City Council.
-The Council directed staff to complete a more specific evaluation on four identified sites, which was clarified in October 2017.
+The Council directed staff to complete a more specific evaluation on four identified sites.

-The City will spend the next year looking at how much it will cost to build and operate a Public Works maintenance facility at four City owned properties/facilities.
+The City is looking at how much it will cost to build and operate a dispersed set of Public Works maintenance facilities using four City-owned properties/facilities.
 They are: Hamlin Yard, the North Maintenance Facility, the Brightwater Portal property (Ballinger Way near 19th Ave.
 NE), and Ronald Wastewater District property.

-The goal will be to compare costs and find the most effective location or locations for the City’s needs.
+The goal will be to compare costs and find the most effective approach to meet the City’s needs.
+Preliminary results will be made available to the public via this webpage and other means when completed.

 Site Alternative Evaluation Update: tentative fall 2018